 5) Shared Value in Health Data: the Ultimate Public Good

 Healthcare and consumer goods companies joining forces with data companies to share their consumer data with public health authorities to map health behavior at the lowest geographic level, enabling better forecasts of communicable and noncommunicable disease outbreaks before they become epidemics.
-Just last week, Larry Summers called for a big shift in health aid to “global public goods” like data in “The Future of Aid for Health”.
+Larry Summers has called for a big shift in health aid to “global public goods” like data in “The Future of Aid for Health”.

 If Carlota Perez is right and we are smack in the middle of the deployment stage of the fifth technological revolution, we can expect to see companies continue to drive shared value in health by applying information and telecommunications technologies at scale in existing and new markets.

 But Perez also says we are on the cusp of a sixth technological revolution, when a suite of new health-related technologies (e.g., biotechnology, nanotechnology and bioelectronics) will transform disease prevention, diagnosis and treatment by taking account of individual variability in genes, environment, and lifestyle – what is being called “precision medicine”.

 Whether the existing and new technologies usher in an era of better health for humanity – longer life spans and better quality of life – or are captured by a select few, high-income countries, will largely depend on how many companies pursue shared value health strategies over the next decade.

 The stakes are very high.
 My bet is on the wide-scale adoption of shared value by a majority of healthcare companies as key to the achievement of the SDGs.

 Updated September 2021